stefani-gifta/cross-platform-dataset-2025/README.md

 # Cross-platform Dataset

-This dataset contains 1,656 comments from Twitter, Instagram, and TikTok.
-The initial preprocessed data were manually labeled to be used for sentiment analysis using IndoBERTweet.
+This dataset contains 1,656 comments colelcted from Twitter, Instagram, and TikTok using web scraping.
+The initial preprocessed data were used for sentiment analysis using IndoBERTweet.

+## The Constant Variable

+To ensure consistency, the viral Indonesian hashtag "#KaburAjaDulu" (#JustRunAwayFirst) was used as the constant variable.